Hello, forex friends!

 Even so, Fed officials “continued to view the possibility of more expansionary fiscal policy as having increased the upside risks to their economic forecasts, although some noted that several potential changes in government policies could pose downside risks.”

-In simpler terms, Fed officials are uncertain on the potential effect of more fiscal stimulus under Trump, with Fed officials split between those who think that it would be good and those that think that it would be bad.
+In simpler terms, Fed officials are uncertain about the potential effect of more fiscal stimulus under Trump, with Fed officials split between those who think that it would be good and those that think that it would be bad.
 But for the February FOMC meeting, most see Trump’s planned fiscal stimulus as a good thing (for now).

-Interestingly enough, a “couple of participants argued that such uncertainty should not deter the Committee from taking further steps in the near term to remove monetary policy accommodation, because fiscal and other policies were only some of the many factors that were likely to influence progress toward the Committee’s dual-mandate objectives and thus the appropriate course of monetary policy.”
+Interestingly enough, a “couple of participants argued that such uncertainty should not deter the Committee from taking further steps in the near term to remove monetary policy accommodation because fiscal and other policies were only some of the many factors that were likely to influence progress toward the Committee’s dual-mandate objectives and thus the appropriate course of monetary policy.”

 However, “other” Fed officials were inclined to have a wait-and-see approach and “cautioned against adjusting monetary policy in anticipation of policy proposals that might not be enacted or that, if enacted, might turn out to have different consequences for economic activity and inflation than currently anticipated.”